This article was last updated on 1 September 2020.

-Although the pension transfer advice cost can differ, as a ballpark:
+Although the cheapest pension transfer advice cost can differ, as a ballpark:

-Given the cost of advice, it is worth exploring these low cost pension transfer advice possibilities before contacting a private adviser:
+Given the cost of pension transfer advice, it is worth exploring these low cost pension transfer advice possibilities before contacting a private adviser:

 If you do decide to seek private financial help, it is important that you find the best financial adviser for you.
 Before appointing an adviser, you should: